 A good log store allows great air circulation between the logs (ideally, in a good stack the gaps between the logs should be large enough to allow a mouse to run through).
 All you really need is a roof on the thing to keep the rain off.
-Utilising the side of a shed is a great idea if it is handily placed.
-Otherwise, four posts fixed into the ground with a sloping roof is great too.
-Run some guttering around it to a water butt and it really begins to work in the garden.
+Utilising the side of a shed is a great idea if it is handily placed; in fact, some of our sheds fea

 Log burners are a must-have item and to keep one well fed you will need to stack your logs.
 A log store needs to keep the worst of the rain off your logs and allow air to circulate around the wood.
 If you just dump all your wooden logs in a heap and expect them to get on with it, then you are destined for disappointment.
 A log store will make sure your logs are ready to use at the drop of a hat (or the drop in temperature).

 A log store needs to have a roof and be deep enough to allow a couple of layers deep of logs.
 Ideally, it will be placed near the house or wherever the log burner is situated.
 It saves that mid evening dash up the garden, head torch in place, in freezing temperatures to stock up.